RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Methodology

 \subsection{Decoding}

-The input sentence $X$ is polluted once again as $\tilde{X}_{dec}$ for the decoding stage (Figure \ref{fig:2}.
+The input sentence $X$ is polluted as $\tilde{X}_{dec}$ for the decoding stage (Figure \ref{fig:2}.
 B).
-The masking ratio is much more aggressive compared with the one used by the encoder, where up to 50$\sim$90\% of the input tokens will be masked.
-The masked input is joined with the sentence embedding, based on which the original input sentence can be reconstructed by the decoder.
+The masking ratio is more aggressive than the one used by the encoder, where 50$\sim$70\% of the input tokens will be masked.
+The masked input is joined with the sentence embedding, based on which the original sentence is reconstructed by the decoder.
 Particularly, the sentence embedding and the masked input are combined into the following sequence:

-In the above equation, $\mathbf{e}_*$ denotes the word embedding; $x_1$ equals to the original token value if it is not masked, otherwise [M].
-We add extra position embeddings $\mathbf{P}$ to the above sequence, which form the decoder's input.
+In the above equation, $\mathbf{e}_{x_i}$ denotes the embedding of $x_i$, to which an extra position embedding $\mathbf{p}_i$ is added.
 Finally, the decoder $\Phi_{dec}$ is learned to reconstruct the original sentence $X$ by optimizing the following objective:

-where $\mathrm{CE}$ indicates the cross-entropy loss.
-We adopt a light-weight network, i.e., an one-layer transformer by default, for the decoding operation.
-Given the aggressively masked input and the extremely simplified decoding network, it will force the generation of high-quality sentence embedding such that the original input can be reconstructed with good fidelity.
+where $\mathrm{CE}$ is the cross-entropy loss.
+As mentioned, we use a one-layer transformer based decoder.
+Given the aggressively masked input and the extremely simplified network, the decoding becomes challenging, which forces the generation of high-quality sentence embedding so that the original input can be recovered with good fidelity.